kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/docs/07_pld_operational_metrics_cookbook.md

 ---

+> _These metrics are optional operational extensions.
+They are not required to use PLD, but they help teams measure stability, compare repair strategies, and make informed release and tuning decisions._

 ## 1. Purpose — Why This Exists

 Once PLD logging is active, most teams reach a stage where raw drift and repair counts are no longer enough to guide decisions.